 UCLA School of Law

-Los Angeles, May 15, 2012 – The UCLA School of Law is proud to announce the recipients of its 2012 Alumni of the Year Awards.
-Melanie Cook ’78 is the honoree for Professional Achievement, and Ronald L. Brown ’79 is the honoree for Public and Community Service.
-The awards will be presented at the annual Alumni of the Year Luncheon, which kicks off the school’s reunion events, on Friday, May 18, 2012, at the Millennium Biltmore Hotel in Los Angeles, Calif.
+Los Angeles, May 22, 2013--UCLA School of Law is proud to announce the recipients of its 2013 Alumni of the Year Awards.
+Stephen D. Greenberg ’77 is the honoree for Professional Achievement, and Alicia Miñana de Lovelace ’87 is the honoree for Public and Community Service.
+The awards will be presented at the annual Alumni of the Year Luncheon, which kicks off the school’s reunion events, on Friday, May 31, 2013, at the Millennium Biltmore Hotel in downtown Los Angeles.

-“The achievements of our alumni bring immeasurable honor to the school and give our students benchmarks for their own careers,” said Rachel F. Moran, dean of UCLA School of Law and Michael J. Connell Distinguished Professor of Law.
-“It is a privilege to pay tribute to Melanie and Ron, two of our most accomplished alumni, who have used their law degrees to benefit our profession and our community.
+“The achievements of our alumni bring immeasurable honor to the school and give our students benchmarks for their own careers,” Rachel F. Moran, dean of UCLA School of Law and Michael J. Connell Distinguished Professor of Law, said.
+“It is a privilege to pay tribute to Steve and Alicia, two of our most accomplished alumni, who have used their law degrees to benefit our profession and our community.
 We are very proud of their commitment to excellence.
 They truly embody the spirit of our school.”

 About the UCLA School of Law Alumni of the Year Awards

 Established in 1962, the Alumni of the Year Awards honor the extraordinary achievements of UCLA Law alumni.
 The award for Professional Achievement recognizes distinguished career accomplishments and contributions made to the profession.
-Recent past recipients include David Steiner ’86, John Branca ’75 and Nancy Abell ’79.
+Recent past recipients include Melanie Cook ’78, David Steiner ’86, John Branca ’75 and Nancy Abell ’79.
 The award for Public and Community Service recognizes leadership, philanthropy and a commitment to public service.
-Recent past recipients include the Honorable Sandra Segal Ikuta ’88, David Fleming ’59 and Lowell Milken ’73.
+Recent past recipients include Ronald L. Brown ’79, the Honorable Sandra Segal Ikuta ’88, David Fleming ’59 and Lowell Milken ’73.